Westley Richards: History

 In 1865, control of the gunsmith company was inherited by Westley Richards, who was the eldest son of the founder.
 Richards carried on in a similar vein to his father, innovating various guns and registering patents.
 In 1862, he was responsible for the innovation of the fastening system used on some rifles.
 His innovations with rifles continued for the next decade, creating the falling block rifle in 1868 and a solid drawn-metallic cartridge case.

 John Deeley took over the commercial side of the company, with the aim to expand the business from 1871.
 These expansions were mainly focused on South Africa and India, both of which were part of the British Empire.
 Before the Second Boer War, the two Boer republics' most common rifle was the .450 Westley Richards falling-block, single-action, breech-loading rifle, with accuracy up to 600 yards.
 It was similar to the Martini-Henry Mark II used by British troops.
 A book about the First Boer War, (J. Lehmann's The First Boer War, 1972), offered this comment: "Employing chiefly the very fine breech-loading Westley Richards - calibre 45; paper cartridge; percussion-cap replaced on the nipple manually - they made it exceedingly dangerous for the British to expose themselves on the skyline".
+Another popular military arm used by the Boers was the Westley Richards Monkey Tail.

 In the decades to come, these expansions proved to be vital to the company's global success.